What you’ll learn

 Do Subutex® and Suboxone® show the same on a drug test?

-Yes, both Subutex® and Suboxone® will show positive for buprenorphine on drug tests since they both contain the same active ingredient.
-They won’t show up as opiates like heroin or oxycodone, but will show as buprenorphine.
-But specialized laboratory tests can detect naloxone specifically, which would only show up if you’re taking Suboxone®.
+Yes, both Subutex and Suboxone will show positive for buprenorphine on drug tests since they both contain the same active ingredient.
+They won’t show up as opioids like heroin or oxycodone, but will show as buprenorphine.
+But specialized laboratory tests, which are rarely performed, can detect naloxone specifically, which would only show up if you’re taking Suboxone.

 Does Subutex® have a different shelf life or storage requirements compared to Suboxone®?